OmkarBhostekar/Shortie/README.md

 Shortie is an efficient and easy-to-use URL shortening service that streamlines your online experience.

-Tech - Next.js, Node.js, Express and MongoDB.
+Tech - React.js + Vite, Node.js, Express and MongoDB.